ryanwalters/sticky-events/README.md

 ### Events

-The `StickyEvent` constant has our event names:
+The `StickyEvents` class has constants we can use to listen for events:

-- `StickyEvent.CHANGE`  Fired when an element becomes stuck or unstuck
+- `StickyEvents.CHANGE`  Fired when an element becomes stuck or unstuck
-- `StickyEvent.STUCK`   Fired only when an element becomes stuck
+- `StickyEvents.STUCK`   Fired only when an element becomes stuck
-- `StickyEvent.UNSTUCK` Fired only when an element becomes unstuck
+- `StickyEvents.UNSTUCK` Fired only when an element becomes unstuck

 *See the Javascript section of [Usage](#user-content-usage) for examples.*